Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Conclusions and Summary

 There are several potential applications for the harbor solutions.
-When the model is coupled to gravity, the harbor solution with a Reisner-Nordstr\"om blackhole becomes the harboring blackhole solution~\cite{Sawado:2020ncc}.
-In this paper, we concentrated on the two components model and the solutions form the two shells.
-The multi-shell solutions with combination of many charges $Q_1,Q_2,\cdots,Q_n$, which are all different solutions, can be obtained if we take into account a larger number of components.
-The solutions possess similar structures have already been discussed ~\cite{Loginov:2020xoj,Klimas:2022ghu} in somewhat different ways.
-Such Q-\textit{comb} brings us a totally new perspectives for the physics of the Q-balls.
-We will address these issues in future our studies.
+When the model is coupled to gravity, the harbor solution with a Reissner-Nordstr\"om black hole becomes the harboring black-hole solution~\cite{Sawado:2020ncc}.
+In this paper, we concentrated on the two-components model and the solution forming the two shells.
+The multishell solutions with a combination of many charges $Q_1,Q_2,\cdots,Q_n$, which are all different solutions, can be obtained if we take into account a larger number of components.
+The solutions possessing similar structures have already been discussed ~\cite{Loginov:2020xoj,Klimas:2022ghu} in somewhat different ways.
+Such Q-combs provide a totally new perspective for the physics of the $Q$-balls.

+Another interesting direction for future study is the analysis of overlapping compacton configurations, which would allow for a thorough exploration of the combined self-interaction and electromagnetic interaction effects between $Q$-balls and $Q$-shells.